 Boucher was an artist who defined the era in which he lived.
 The exaggerated romantic scenes, the subtle eroticism, and the overly idyllic scenes were a reflection of life at the French court where he was employed.
 Apart from painting portraits and genre paintings, he also created large classical and mythological works, as well as decorative allegories.

 7. Gustave Courbet

 Gustave Courbet (1819-1877) was the pioneer of the Realism art movement and the leading Realism artist of the 19th century.
 Courbet was another artist who rejected the ideals of what conservative academic critics expected from art and although the critics didn’t appreciate his artworks, he started gaining recognition pretty fast.

 This was mainly because of the extreme level of realism he integrated into his art, painting only what he could observe.
-Although many of his works were accepted at the Paris Salon during the 1840s, his monumental work called “The Artist’s Studio” was rejected for the World Expo of 1855.
+Although many of his works were accepted at the Paris Salon during the 1840s, his monumental work “The Artist’s Studio” was rejected for the World Expo of 1855.
 This eventually laid the foundation for the “Salon des Réfusées” after he set up his pavilion adjacent to the Expo.

 8. Jean-Honoré Fragonard

 Jean-Honoré Fragonard (1732-1806) was another Rococo artist who managed to capture the hedonism and eroticism at the French court during the final years of the Ancient Régime.
 Many of his most famous works are genre paintings depicting subjects that were popular during this period in history, including love letters and couples kissing and seducing each other.